ecmwf/polytope/docs/Developer_Guide/API.md

     request = Request(polytope)

 !!! note
-    Note that these API levels are built one on top of another.
+    These API levels are built one on top of another.
 In particular, the high-level API uses the mid-level API, which itself uses the low-level API.
-    In particular, this implies that all shapes are in fact a combination of low-level convex polytopes.
+    This implies that all shapes are in fact a combination of low-level convex polytopes.